 Today we’re beginning with some wartime spirit in the greatest country on Earth, good ol’ Blighty.
 Before the war, British cinema had already begun to cheapen itself with it’s so-called “quota quickie” films.
 The UK parliament had passed The Cinematograph Films Act in 1927 where cinemas would have to showcase a quota of British Films.
 To keep up with the demands form the government, low-budget, low-quality films were commissioned but under the economic circumstances of The Great Depression, these films were a boom and bust period.
 Even some of Britain’s biggest names like Alfred Hitchcock had already left the country headed for Hollywood.
 In normal circumstance, something like war would grind film industries to a halt, not Britain though, we kept calm and carried on thanks to an entertainment conglomerate whose voice would quickly become as loud as a gong.
 The Rank Organisation.

-The circle of life inevitable took hold and when there is a rise, there is always a fall.
-The fall is argued to have begun in 1947, rationing was still ongoing in Britain and the government decided to put even more spending imported food from the United States, causing a quarter drop in profits from the UK on imported Hollywood films.
-Hollywood fought back by refusing to distribute new films to the UK and The Rank Organisation sort to counteract this.
-By creating more and more high budget films The Rank Organisation had the hopes of continuing this streak of creative films making the British film industry overtake Hollywood as the dominant global film industry.
+The circle of life inevitably took hold and when there is a rise, there is always a fall.
+The fall is argued to have begun in 1947, rationing was still ongoing in Britain and the government decided to cut spending on imported food and commodities from the United States, causing a quarter drop in profits from the UK on imported Hollywood films.
+Hollywood fought back by refusing to distribute new films to the UK and The Rank Organisation sought to counteract this.
+By creating more and more high budget films, The Rank Organisation had the hopes of continuing this streak of creative films, making the British film industry overtake Hollywood as the dominant global film industry.
 However, before this massive influx of British films could be released, the ban was suddenly lifted, and with it came a flood of American made films which proved to be more popular with audiences at the time.
 The Rank Organisation’s plan had backfired and with it came losses of up to £3 million with an overall debt of £16 million.

-The empire that The Rank Organisation had built up was falling, all the studio’s the company owned bar Pinewood were either closed, sold or rented out to other investors.
+The empire that The Rank Organisation had built up was falling, all the studio’s the company owned (except for Pinewood) were either closed, sold or rented out to other investors.
 They found some salvation by broadening their horizons towards radio and TV. however, their sole dominance at the top of the film food chain was shared with ABPC (Associated British Picture Corporation).
 So, what would happen to creative filmmaking in the UK?
 Were standards about to decline?

 The 1950’s British cinema scene was littered with relatively cheap productions, the money from British made productions was declining, something had to be done or British made films would be non-existent.
 At the beginning of the 50’s, the government introduced a new form of tax called The Eady Levy.
 The purpose of this new tax was to provide more funding to British productions by cutting the income from ticket prices in half, one half to the exhibitors and the other to the makers of British films without it being counted as a subsidy, which would have been protested by foreign competitors.
 However, this new law didn’t get off to the greatest of starts, times had changed and with it a burst of new entertainment technology.
 Home entertainment had become increasingly popular with radio listening reaching its peak and TV sales had skyrocketed, especially in 1953 with the coronation of Elizabeth II on the horizon.

-Despite the appeal of The Eady Levy, cinema was still falling behind.
-However, even though all the doom and gloom, the film scene had expanded.
+Despite the initial appeal of The Eady Levy, cinema was still falling behind.
+However, even though it seemed like doom and gloom, the film scene had expanded.
 War and comedy films had become popular genre’s, War films were described to conserve old values and provide a nostalgic trip to witness the success of wartime Britain, whilst comedy could be cheaply made to fit the economic struggles of the industry.